cdt-data-science/cluster-scripts/slurm_templates/README.md

 # Templates for running experiments with slurm
-These templates and accompanying wrapper function `run_experiment.sh` facilitate a simple framework for running batches of commands:
+These templates and accompanying wrapper function `run_experiment` facilitate a simple framework for running batches of commands:
 1. Make a file which contains a command to run on each line
 2. Run every line in that file in parallel using a slurm `sbatch --array...`

-The script `run_experiment.sh` is essentially a wrapper for the slurm command `sbatch --array...`.
+The script `run_experiment` is essentially a wrapper for the slurm command `sbatch --array...`.
 It sets off all the jobs to run in parallel when you give
 it:
 1. *a text file* containing all the experiments you want to run, one experiment